Skip to Content

 If you want to eat pizza made by a world-famous pizzaiolo, then Pizzaria La Notizia is the pizzeria for you.
 We still dream about this pie we ate during our one of our many visits. | Image: ©2foodtrippers

 Enzo Coccia’s Pizzaria La Notizia, located way up the hill just past Vomero, wowed us during our first visit to Naples.
-We’re happy to report that the pizza mecca hasn’t lost its luster.
+We’re happy to report that the pizza mecca hasn’t lost it luster.

-Coccia actively ‘holds court’ among the guests who sit ‘cheek to jowl’ in Pizzaria La Notizia’s whimsically decorated dining room.
-The pizzas are amazing, featuring great Neapolitan pizza dough and some of the finest local ingredients from Campania like bright yellow piennolo tomatoes and strutto, a local lardo.
+Coccia actively ‘holds court’ among guests who sit ‘cheek to jowl’ in Pizzaria La Notizia’s whimsically decorated dining room.
+The pizzas are amazing, featuring great Neapolitan pizza dough and some of the finest Campania ingredients like bright yellow piennolo tomatoes and strutto, a local lardo.

 The team at Pizzaria La Notizia also makes show stopping calzones.
 We recommend ordering a dreamy pocket of goodness filled with sausage and ricotta in addition to a pizza.